SRI-International/QC-App-Oriented-Benchmarks/hamiltonian-simulation/README.md

 # Hamiltonian Simulation - Prototype Benchmark Program

 Simulation of quantum systems is one of the most promising applications for quantum computers [[1]](#references).
 In the current version of this benchmark, we compare the quantum simulation against a classical simultion of the same circuit in order to report our fidelity.
 This works well for small circuit sizes, but is not scalable past a certain number of qubits.
+Additionally, we can now only run specific circuits, rather than random ones, limiting the ability of this benchmark to completely characterize real uses cases of the Hamiltonian simulation algorithm.
 We have some suggested modifications to this benchmark which we outline and explain why we did not chose to use them at this time in the section [Proposed Improvements](#Proposed-Improvements).

 ## Problem outline